her01n/rolyart-calendar/README.md

   - If set to a function, this function would be called after user click the day, with the day as a single argument.
 No implicit selection change would be performed, the function can change *selected* property.

+- min, max

+  Constraint the selectable and browsable dates.
+  User cannot select a date that is before min or after max day.
+  User cannot browse to a month that is outside the specified range.
+  The value is a string in format "YYYY-MM-DD".
+  Any of the value could be null, the calendar is not constrained in this direction, this is the default.